Follow me on Twitter @RobShmerling

 Medications, including pain relievers, non-steroidal anti-inflammatory drugs (NSAIDs), and muscle relaxants were a standard part of the initial treatment of back pain.
 But, recommendations released in February 2017 urge doctors to change their approach to back pain once again.

 You did.
-A recent study found that NSAIDs did not work well for back pain.
-But, new recommendations take that conclusion even further: it may be best to avoid medications altogether — at least at the start.
+A 2017 study found that NSAIDs did not work well for back pain.
+But, recommendations released that same year take that conclusion even further: it may be best to avoid medications altogether — at least at the start.

-The American College of Physicians has just come out with new guidelines for the treatment of low back pain based on a review of more than 150 studies.
+The American College of Physicians’ 2017 guidelines for the treatment of low back pain based on a review of more than 150 studies.
 The big news?
 Medications tend to have only temporary and modest benefits, so it makes sense to try something other than a pill.
 The specifics depend on the type and duration of back pain.

 For new low back pain (lasting less than 12 weeks), try: